 Pork can cook to a lower temp than most realize.
 I cook pork till it is in the 145-degree range.
 On a steak thermometer this the medium rare to medium range.
 I really encourage you to buy a good meat thermometer.
 Once they have reached the temp, pull them out of the pan and let your meat rest.

-Now, if you aren’t drooling, I don’t know how to make you drool.
+Now, if you aren't drooling, I don't know how to make you drool.
 I served up with a big pan of macaroni and cheese and everyone pigged out.
 Pun intended.
+These pork chops are also delicious with mashed potatoes.
 These pan-fried pork chops were quick and delicious.

 Pan-Fried Pork Chops with No Flour